What is a Safari Lodge All About ?

 As I arrive at the welcome lounge I am greeted with genuine warm smiles and friendly hospitality.
 After the due diligence I’m taken to a game viewing vehicle.
 We hop on and within a few minutes are making our way through the 25 000ha reserve to Sindile, Shamwari’s newest luxury tented camp.
 We pass the breathtakingly beautiful Long Lee Manor and the family friendly Riverdene.
 I’m amazed at the beauty of Shamwari.
 The astonishing number of animals we see on the drive to Sindile, the ranger friendlily explains each animal but assures me that I’ll see plenty more during my stay at Shamwari and we hurry off.

-After Sarili, which is the perfect intimate setting and will become a private lodge from June this year, we drive for about ten more minutes before Sindile comes into sight.
+After Sarili, which is the perfect intimate setting and will become a private Safari Lodge from June this year, we drive for about ten more minutes before Sindile comes into sight.
 Shamwari’s newly built luxury tented camp… in a magnificent setting, it’s just stunning.

 As I take the first steps into Sindile, I’m drawn to the magical view that is unveiled before my eyes.
 Green plains, abundant with wildlife.
 It instantly provides me with a feeling of utter tranquillity.
 A view of uninterrupted plains and a plethora of animals.
 The interiors are simplistic yet chic, creating a real safari feel.